ArthurDotSaito/ArthurDotSaito/README.md

 <h1 align="center">Keep Moving Forward</h1>

 # Hello There :wave:
 Hey there!
 I'm Arthur Saito, your friendly neighborhood software developer with a knack for engineering.
-I'm constantly immersed in exciting projects, juggling lines of code like a pro.
+I'm constantly immersed in exciting projects, juggling a few lines of code.
 My specialty?
-Web development in Typescript, where I whip up stunning websites using all the cool frameworks like React, Express, and a bunch of others that make me do a happy dance.
+Web development (FullStack) in Typescript and Node, where I whip up stunning websites using all the cool frameworks like React, Express, and a bunch of others that make me do a happy dance.
 But hold on to your hats because it doesn't stop there!
 I've got a soft spot for Natural Language Processing with TensorFlow, diving into the fascinating world of machine communication.
 And when I'm feeling adventurous, I plunge into the realms of Interactive Graphics using openGL.
 So, whether it's coding or conjuring digital magic, I'm your go-to guy.
 Let's rock this digital realm together!

 # Quick Overview